GORDON GOODWIN'S BIG PHAT BAND

 After high school he studied music at Cal State Northridge, spending his days studying orchestration and counterpoint, and his nights playing piano and sax in a rock band at a local club.
 After college he entered the professional world through a job playing and arranging music for the Disneyland theme park in Anaheim, California.
 This gig led to opportunities to compose and arrange for TV and film projects produced by Disney, Warner Brothers and others.

 “I was pretty diversified throughout the ‘80s and ‘90s,” he says.
 “I’d do a TV show here, maybe some musical theater there, then I’d go play a bar mitzvah, then I’d go on the road and conduct for Johnny Mathis.”

 Mathis, who once called Goodwin “a man of exquisite musical tastes,” was just the tip of the iceberg.
 Over the past couple decades, Goodwin has composed, arranged and/or conducted for a host of artists, including Ray Charles, Christina Aguilera, Natalie Cole, Sarah Vaughan, Mel Torme and Quincy Jones.
-On the big screen, his scoring can be heard on dozens of films, including The Sorcerer’s Apprentice, Get Smart, National Treasure, The Incredibles, Remember the Titans, Armageddon and Gone in 60 Seconds.
+On the big screen, his scoring and orchestration can be heard on dozens of films, including The Sorcerer’s Apprentice, Get Smart, National Treasure, The Incredibles, Remember the Titans, Armageddon and Gone in 60 Seconds.